HBM/jet/index.md

 # About

 Jet is a lightweight message protocol for realtime communication between apps.
-These apps may run within browsers, on servers or even on embedded systems.
+These apps may run within browsers, on servers or even on embedded systems with very limited ressources.
 It may be viewed as a realtime auto-sync database like [Firebase](http://firebase.com) or as a web-enabled system bus like [DBus](dbus.freedesktop.org).

 It employs Websockets as transport and JSON-RPC 2.0 as message format.
 On top, Jet adds few simple concepts and a handfull of message definitions which allow efficient, flexible and transparent information flow.
+Implementations are pretty small, e.g. the full featured Javascript Peer for [browsers](http://https://github.com/lipp/jet-js/blob/master/peer.js) has less than 1k single lines of code (SLOC).

 # Quick Start